Skip to content

 Flag indicators Visible Hidden

-Favorability ratings (👍/👎) Visible Hidden
+Favorability ratings (expanded detail panel) Visible Hidden

 Juror chip favorability pills Visible Hidden

-Strikes detail panel (expanded rows) Visible Hidden
+Selection detail panel (expanded rows) Visible Hidden

 Usage tips